BA in French Language, Literature & Culture

 • Graduate with a GPA of 3.0 overall and 3.75 in classes for the major.

-• Complete an honors thesis no later than the spring semester of senior year, if invited to do so by the major advisor.
+• Complete an honors thesis no later than the fall semester of senior year, if invited to do so by the major advisor and proseminar professor.

 "The French major is a gem.
 The proseminar was the course I looked forward to attending every week, and its intimacy made each and every one of us feel special."